railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 * Link a mail to an existing document in OpenERP

 .. figure::  images/thunderbird_selection.png
-   :scale: 50
+   :scale: 65
    :align: center

    *How to Access OpenERP from Thunderbird?*

 To archive an e-mail in OpenERP from Thunderbird, select the e-mail and click the `Push` button.
-Alternatively you can open the menu :menuselection:`OpenERP --> Push`: the ``Push to OpenERP`` screen will open.
+Alternatively, you can open the menu :menuselection:`OpenERP --> Push`: the ``Push to OpenERP`` screen will open.

 In the ``Link to an Existing Document`` section, select an object to which you like to add to your email and its attachments.
 You can select any object you defined in the ``Document Settings`` section and attach the selected mail to the selected record.
-The plugin also allows you to select several documents at once, simply by selecting a document and pressing the ``ctrl`` button when selecting the next document.
+The plugin also allows you to select several documents at once, simply by selecting a document and pressing the :kbd:`Ctrl: key when selecting the next document.

 Do not forget to click the ``Search`` button to refresh the Documents list when you have selected a different document type.